hyperknot/open-protector-standard/problems_solutions.md

 From the red graph, we can see that:

-- ~24 G is tolerable until 0.5 sec = 500 ms. This is way above anything we can possibly get in our 1.6 meter drop tests.
+- ~24 G is tolerable until 0.5 sec = 500 ms. This is way above anything we can possibly get in a 1.6 meter drop tests.
 - The NASA injury limit for 50 ms is ~42 G. We'll see it's simply impossible to reach this with the proposed jerk limits.

-Meanwhile the current EN test limits is already 20x (!) stricter compared to the NASA value: only 25 ms allowed above 20 G. In the new draft it looks like an even lower value at around 15 ms (the white diagonal line):
+Meanwhile the current EN test limits is already 20x (!) stricter compared to the NASA value: only 25 ms is allowed above 20 G.

+In the new draft it introduces an even stricter value at around 15 ms (the white diagonal line):

 <img src="assets/hic-line.png" alt="SIC comparison">

 Why is it a problem to propose stricter duration limits compared to NASA ejection seat recommendations?

-Because we'll see that duration values are inversely correlated to jerk values, and requiring low duration values would actually hurt jerk behaviour.
+Because we'll see that duration values are inversely correlated to jerk values, and requiring low duration values would actually hurt low jerk behaviour.

 At this point we've arrived at what I believe is the biggest question in back protectors: